Mu Sigma Upsilon: History

-In the early 1980s, more women from culturally diverse backgrounds were pursuing college degrees.
-Five women came together and decided to create a support system for these women.
-Mu Sigma Upsilon was founded on November 21, 1981, at Rutgers University–New Brunswick, as a social fellowship.
-The five founding mothers of Mu Sigma Upsilon are Eve Bracero, Lillian Sierra, Karinee Candelario, Ruth Gonzalez, and Sylvia Vigo.
+As the number of women from culturally diverse backgrounds pursuing higher education rose in the early 1980s, a need emerged for a dedicated support system.
+On November 21, 1981, five women—Eve Bracero, Lillian Sierra, Karinee Candelario, Ruth Gonzalez, and Sylvia Vigo—established Mu Sigma Upsilon at Rutgers University–New Brunswick as a social fellowship.

 In the early 1980s, Mu Sigma Upsilon became the first sorority to be founded with a multicultural, rather than a specific ethnic or cultural, base.
 Mu Sigma Upsilon became a Greek-lettered organization in the early 1990s.

 R.A.C.E is a national event of the sorority.
 Each chapter runs its version of the event, where campus cultural organizations are invited to perform in costume and provide cultural displays for table-top exhibitions during the event.
 Members are encouraged to wear national dress about their cultural background or heritage and provide sample delicacies from all parts of the world.